 IMPORTANCE AND SCOPE

 Molecular biology is arguably one of the most important fields in biology.
 Plant biotechnology is leading the way in applications and will continue to bring innovations into the field.
-The field of plant biology is making remarkable steps forward in the use of genomics technologies to understand the mechanisms controlling many aspects of development, responses to the environment, hormone signaling, genome evolution and epigenetics.
+The field of plant biology is making remarkable steps forward in the use of genomics technologies to understand the mechanisms controlling many aspects of development, responses to the environment, hormone signalling, genome evolution and epigenetics.
 It seems that exciting times lie ahead for plant biotechnology that may lead to important applications in agriculture and other cultivation to help feed the growing global population.

-Major Plant Science Associations around the Globe
+Major Plant science Associations around the Globe

-Plant science universities in Australia
+Plant science universities in Paris:

-Famous places which has the largest plant biodiversity
+Famous places which has the largest plant biodiversity:

-Seventy per cent of the world's species is found in just 12 countries: Australia, Brazil, China, Colombia, Costa Rica, the Democratic Republic of Congo, Ecuador, India, Indonesia, Madagascar, Mexico and Peru.
+Seventy per cent of the world's species is found in just 12 countries: Paris, Brazil, China, Colombia, Costa Rica, the Democratic Republic of Congo, Ecuador, India, Indonesia, Madagascar, Mexico and Peru.
 The entire Hindu Kush–Himalayan belt has an estimated 25,000 plant species, comprising 10 per cent of the world's flora.
 Tropical regions support two-thirds of the estimated 250,000 plant species.
 The highest tree diversity recorded to date is 1,200 species in a 52-hectare plot in Lambir Hills National Park, Sarawak (Malaysian Borneo).
 Overall, tropical rainforests are thought to contain 50–90 per cent of all species.
 Some 2,600-bird species (about 30 per cent of the total) depend on tropical forests.

-Plants that are extinct over the years
+Plants that is extinct over the years: